vivekmalneedi/veridian/README.md

 ## Installation

-- veridian supports these optional external tools
+### Pre-Installation

+- It is recommended to install the [verible](https://github.com/google/verible) tools for
-  - For formatting support install `verible-verilog-format` from [verible](https://github.com/google/verible)
+  - formatting support with `verible-verilog-format`
-  - Cadence Incisive HAL linter
+  - syntax checking support with `verible-verilog-syntax`

 ### Install from Release